The Four Pillars

 Our team is passionate and dedicated to working in partnership with families to support holistic student well-being.
 The team includes the Deputy Principal of Pastoral Care, Director of Students, Heads of Year, form teachers, classroom teachers, a College Psychologist, College Counsellors and College Chaplains.
 Heads of Year are the first point of call for all Pastoral Care issues and we encourage our families to contact them regarding any matter.

 Pastoral Care Programs

-The College is also involved in overseas community service trips.
 Each year we take a group of students to Cambodia to assist the local communities.
-These trips allow the students to be actively involved in local building projects, living and working in orphanages, teaching English, caring for children and the elderly and supporting local workers.
+This immersive experience allows students to be actively involved in local building projects, living and working in orphanages, teaching English, caring for children and the elderly, and supporting local workers.